ZG-Tennis/django-memory-profiling/README.md

 # django-memory-profiling

-Measure memory taken by requested view and response using pympler.muppy
+Measure memory taken by requested view and response using _pympler.muppy_ and/or psutil

 Memory measurements can be:
 * **_Displayed on Terminal_**, when running django development server